Gitpiff/Blueprint-Manager/README.md

 ### Get the Current PM

-Returns the information about the current user that is logged in.
+Returns the information about the current Project Manager that is logged in.

 * Require Authentication: true
 * Request
   * Method: GET
-  * URL: /api/session
+  * URL: /api/pm/session
   * Body: none

-* Successful Response when there is a logged in user
+* Successful Response when there is a logged in Project Manager
   * Status Code: 200
   * Headers:
     * Content-Type: application/json